 It doesn’t get more obvious than this – sometimes the interviewer will tell you outright that they have concerns about your experience or the answers you gave.

 Don’t panic if this happens mid-interview though.
 If they told you, it means they’re giving you a chance to explain or provide more info.

-But if you failed to do this, and the interview ended without you addressing some of the concerns they brought it, it’s unlikely you’re going to get a job offer, and it’s definitely a sign the interview ended pretty poorly.
+But if you failed to do this, and the interview ended without you addressing some of the concerns they brought up, it’s unlikely you’re going to get a job offer, and it’s definitely a sign the interview ended pretty poorly.

 That’s usually a sign the interview went badly, or that the interviewer had concerns about a specific point and you didn’t put their mind at ease (at least not immediately).

 Of course, it could also be a good sign and an indication that they’re excited about a piece of experience and want to hear more.

 Here’s an example of when being asked multiple interview questions about one topic is a good thing:

 Imagine that they ask a few interview questions about your most recent job, and you say you led a team of five people.

 Now imagine the interviewer says, “Oh wow, I didn’t realize from your resume that you were leading those people directly.
 Tell me more about your leadership experience and interaction with those people.”